-Please email a cover letter and résumé to email@example.com by February 3rd.
+Please email a COVER LETTER, RESUME, AND 3 PROFESSIONAL REFERENCES to email@example.com by January 26th, 2024.
 Please reference the position title in the subject line.
 Applications are reviewed upon receipt.

 Open School Inc is an equal opportunity employer committed to creating an equitable and inclusive work environment.
 We highly value diversity, culture and lived experiences.
 We encourage applicants from diverse backgrounds and seek to hire qualified individuals who reflect the diversity of the students and communities we serve.
 We do not discriminate in any aspect of employment on the basis of race, color, gender, sexual orientation, age, religion, marital status, national and ethnic origin, political affiliation, disability, veteran status, or any other legally protected status in accordance with the requirements of local, state, and federal law.

 Open School Inc believes that each staff member makes a significant contribution to its success.
 That contribution should not be limited by the assigned responsibilities outlined below.
 This position description is designed to outline primary duties, qualifications and job conditions, but not limit the staff person nor the organization to just the work identified.
 It is our expectation that each staff member will offer their services and ideas wherever and whenever necessary to ensure the success of our endeavors.